fobo66/fobo66.github.io/_posts/2021-07-07-play-services-location-migration.md

 ---
 title: "Migrate from Play Services Location to Android's LocationManager API"
-published: false
+published: true
 ---

 Hello!
-After recent announcement from Microsoft about Android apps support in Windows 11, I was excited to try to publish my app to Amazon Appstore, so I can discover more form factors and attract more users.
+After the announcement from [Microsoft about Android apps support in Windows 11](https://blogs.windows.com/windows-insider/2021/10/20/introducing-android-apps-on-windows-11-to-windows-insiders/), I was excited to try to publish my app to Amazon Appstore, so I can discover more form factors and attract more users.
 However, there was one caveat: Windows can only run apps without Google Play Services dependency, since it will not be present in Windows and in Amazon Appstore.
 So, I started looking for workarounds.

-My app was using only `FusedLocationProviderClient` API from Play Services, and only to load current location of the device, so I found a way how I can achieve similar results in more Kotlin-friendly way with help of existing Android SDK LocationManager API.
+My app was using only `FusedLocationProviderClient` API from Play Services, and only to load current location of the device, so I found a way how I can achieve similar results in more Kotlin-friendly way with help of existing Android SDK Location API.
 It turns out that there was not so much info about Location API in Android, since even [official docs](https://developer.android.com/guide/topics/location/migration) are advising to use Play Services.

 In this article, I will tell a bit about Play Services and `LocationManager`, warn you about some caveats of Android's Location API and provide the code that loads current location with `LocationManager`.